j-mie6/parsley-debug-app/README.md

 Before running the project, ensure that Rust's package manager is set to the latest version by running `rustup default stable`.
 Once this is done, you can follow the commands listed in [building](#building) to work on Dill.

-### Alternative: Editing Outside Docker
+### Editing Outside Docker
-If you prefer working on the code outside the container, you can edit files locally and copy them into the container using: `sbt dockerBuild`.
+Alternatively, if you prefer working on the code outside the container, you can edit files locally and copy them into the container using: `sbt dockerBuild`.